-Our training courses are where functionality meets flexibility Any of our courses can be custom tailored to fit your specific needs and requirements, as well as able to be conducted at our facility in Gettysburg, or brought to a location of your choosing.
+From IED training for law enforcement to K9 courses, our training courses are where functionality meets flexibility.
+Any of our courses can be custom tailored to fit your specific needs and requirements, as well as able to be conducted at our facility in Gettysburg, or brought to a location of your choosing.
 Click a course for more information.

 The growing weapon of choice for criminals and terrorists throughout the world are improvised (homemade) explosives and improvised explosive devices (IED).
 More than ever before, first responders are increasingly more likely to encounter this type of hazard while performing routine operations.
 This course provides the basic, yet critical information needed to stay safe, while remaining effective.
 Students will learn to identify common improvised explosives, chemical precursors and the equipment used in the illicit manufacture of improvised explosives; the hazards associated with precursors and manufacturing; and safe operating procedures.
 Our highly trained staff consists of Police Bomb Squad and military EOD Technicians who have the operational experience necessary to provide this one-of-a-kind training.
 There is no alternative for this course.
 As a first responder, you are in the business of saving lives...this course could save yours!